Are you an adviser? Go to Unbiased Pro

 Umbrella companies are a legitimate business structure, but be careful to avoid any that might be bending the rules.

-Many companies that use contractors may insist that you operate via a company, so they don’t fall foul of IR35 legislation.
+Even if you would rather work using your own limited company, you may not be given this choice.
+Many companies that use contractors may insist that you operate via an umbrella company, so they don’t fall foul of IR35 legislation.

 Here are the main pros and cons of using an umbrella company: